DavidSouthgate/rfc2xml/README.md

 # rfc2xml
-Tool to process an RFC or Internet Standard into XML or a DOM structure for document processing.
+Tool to process an RFC or Internet Standard into XML.
+Structure can also be accessed directly within a seperate Python project.

 Note that this is not a general purpose tool and contains some restrictions.
+This is currently really slow.
+This is due partly to to overhead from Python, the parsing library and some inefficient parser grammar.

 ## Usage
 ```bash